foundation/foundation-sites/docs/pages/javascript.md

 ### File Structure

 All of Foundation's plugins ship both as importable ES2016 modules, and as individual precompiled "drop in" files, named `foundation.tabs.js`, `foundation.accordion.js`, and so on.
 These files are also combined into one big file called `foundation.js`, which allows you to get every plugin at once.
-The precompiled files live in the `dist` folder, while the importable modules live in the `src` folder.
+The precompiled files live in the `dist` folder, while the importable modules live in the `js` folder.

 If you're not familiar with module bundling, you'll probably want to reference the precompiled files from `dist`.